Table of Contents

 This resume is good for most cashier jobs but is also appropriate for someone with a lot of skills, education, certificates and other details to list.
 Because of the large skills section, this resume template can be used for an entry-level job applicant to create a functional-style resume by replacing the work history with accounting and business coursework.

 Software House Cashier Resume Template

-This simple resume template is both memorable and easy-to-read.
-It’s also a useful template for a combination-style resume that’s simple to adapt for almost any position.
+This simple resume is both memorable and easy-to-read.
+It’s also a useful template for a combination-style resume that’s easy to adapt for almost any position.

 Fast Food Cashier Resume

 This resume has been targeted for fast-food and restaurant cashier jobs, but could also be used for other businesses.

 Restaurant Cashier Resume